What is Critical Thinking?

 Take for example the story of the mother who had to save her son from underneath a car, and alone was able to lift over 2000 pounds of metal!!!
 She could never do it if she was lifting weights to improve her arm muscles…

-This may be an extreme example but it makes the point and it checks out exactly against all above 7 parameters of critical thinking.
+This may be an extreme example but it makes the point and it checks out exactly against all above 7 parameters of Critical Thinking.
+That is how to develop Critical Thinking!

 Your reason and motive must be sound to have the power and energy to carry you to success.